 A high-quality storage provider will have:

 - A check-in book for people coming on site

 - Temperature controlled units

 - Dry units with no signs of damp or mould

 Remember, the cheapest quote is not always the best deal: make sure the facility you rent your storage unit from has adequate security that makes you feel comfortable leaving your possessions behind.

-Did you know that Surewise.com were found to save our customers up to 3 times the amount of money on your storage insurance than if you bought your policy with an in-house storage provider?
+Did you know that Surewise were found to save customers money 9 times out of 10 when taking out storage insurance online than if you bought your policy with an in-house storage provider?